Enbridge races to clean up Wisconsin oil spill, restart line

 TWO LANDOWNERS, ONE HOUSE ‘COVERED’

 In most cases, smaller pipeline leaks can be repaired quickly, although regulators may require significant work if they find any cause for alarm.
-Following the leak in Michigan two years ago -- which spilled roughly 15 times more oil than the Wisconsin leak if initial estimates of the Friday incident prove correct -- one line was shut for more than two months.
+Following the leak in Michigan two years ago, one line was shut for more than two months.

 Enbridge said two landowners had been affected and that one family had been relocated for their safety and comfort, but that most of the spill was restricted to the pipeline right-of-way.
 It kept its estimate of the spill at around 1,200 barrels -- about as much as would fit in six very large oil tanker trucks.

-“The house right next to where the pipeline broke got covered with oil,” said Patrick Swadish, who lives about a mile northwest of the spill site in a rural area of mostly farmland, some 80 miles north of the college town of Madison.
+“The house right next to where the pipeline broke got covered with oil,” said Patrick Swadish, who lives just about a mile northwest of the spill site in a rural area of mostly farmland about 80 miles north of the college town of Madison.

 Oil trucks, Enbridge vehicles and about a dozen crews were working in the area, which had been cordoned off by sheriff deputies.
 Local law enforcement officials said they had been told it may take up to 30 days to clean the area.